185 Eunike

-Eunike (minor planet designation: 185 Eunike) is a dark and very large main-belt asteroid, with an approximate diameter of 157 kilometres.
+185 Eunike is a dark and very large main-belt asteroid, with an approximate diameter of 157 kilometres.
 It has a primitive carbonaceous composition.

 It was discovered by C. H. F. Peters on March 1, 1878, in Clinton, New York and named after Eunike, a Nereid in Greek mythology whose name means 'happy victory'.
 The name was chosen to celebrate the Treaty of San Stefano (1878).